-Saints of God, Merry Christmas:
+Saints of God, MERRY CHRISTMAS:

-Truly speaking, our hearts are filled with joy whenever we hear the very word “Christmas,” no matter how we may dread the rush, the expenditures or even how harsh the winter weather may treat some of us.
+Our hearts are filled with joy whenever we hear the very word “Christmas,” no matter how we may dread the rush, the expenditures or even how harsh the winter weather may treat some of us.
 Christmas is the time for celebrations and sharing happiness with our loved ones and those within our communities.
 It is a period when we allow the mouth the freedom to explore savory dishes, unhindered moments of degustation and delectable delicacies all in the guise of celebration.

 But at a point in time, it would be a wise move to sit oneself down and ask why do people celebrate Christmas.
 It’s wise of you to know the reason behind your actions and not just be led by ignorance.
 The Bible cautions us to be prepared at anytime to tell others about the “Whats” and “Whys” we do certain things the way we do them.